 Sport and Fitness Sciences

-Research subject Machine Elements; Physiotherapy; Experimental Mechanics; Centre - Swedish Sports Technology and Performance Research Centre (SPORTC)
+Machine Elements; Physiotherapy; Experimental Mechanics; Centre - Centre for Sports and Performance Technology (SPORTC)